 Distracted driving laws are in place to help manage distractions in the car, a major crash risk for newly licensed teen drivers and for all drivers.
-In 2022, there were 3,308 people killed and an estimated additional 289,310 people injured in motor vehicles crashes involving distracted drivers.
+In 2024, there were 3,208 people killed and an estimated additional 315,167 people injured in motor vehicles crashes involving distracted drivers.

 Children's Hospital of Philadelphia researchers found that being distracted by something inside or outside the vehicle is one of three "critical errors" that account for nearly half of serious crashes involving teens behind the wheel.

 Strong distracted driving laws are now on the books.
-Currently, 36 states, Washington DC, Puerto Rico, Guam, the northern Mariana Islands, and the U.S. Virgin Islands have instituted a handheld cell phone ban for all drivers, and all but Alabama and Missouri are primary enforcement laws (police may issue a citation to a driver for using a handheld cell phone without any other traffic offense taking place).
-In 25 states and in Washington DC, all cell phone use for school bus drivers is prohibited.
-No state bans all cell phone use for all drivers, but 36 states and Washington DC ban all cell phone use for novice drivers.
+Currently, 33 states, Washington DC, Puerto Rico, Guam, the northern Mariana Islands, and the U.S. Virgin Islands have instituted a handheld cell phone ban for all drivers, and all but Alabama and Missouri are primary enforcement laws (police may issue a citation to a driver for using a handheld cell phone without any other traffic offense taking place).
+Some towns and cities have additional regulations beyond their state’s distracted driving laws.

 Texting While Driving Laws